e04/go-irl/README.md

 ## Getting Started

-Follow these steps to download the tools, run the stack, and configure OBS.
+Follow these steps to download the tools, and configure OBS.

 ### Prerequisites